-Taika Waititi (sometimes credited as Taika Cohen) is of Te-Whānau-ā-Apanui descent and hails from the Raukokore region of the East Coast.
-He grew up on the East Coast and in Wellington, and attended Victoria University as an arts student.
+Taika Waititi (sometimes credited as Taika Cohen) is of Te-Whānau-ā-Apanui descent, and hails from the Raukokore region of the East Coast.
+He grew up on the East Coast and in Wellington, and studied arts at Victoria University.

-Waititi started out as an actor, garnering an NZ Film Awards' Best Actor nomination after playing lothario flatmate Alex in Scarfies (1999).
+Waititi started out as an actor, garnering an NZ Film Award for Best Actor nomination after playing lothario flatmate Alex in Scarfies (1999).
 He also appeared in TV series The Strip (2002) and road movie Snakeskin.